5 Reasons Why Dark Skin Tones Should Wear Sunscreen

 People with a darker complexion like you, often leave their sun protection to the side.
-Whether that’s because there is no appropriate product on the market, a lack of tangible information online, or overall neglect from medical experts to address the issue - protecting dark skin tone against UV rays is unnecessarily difficult, even today.
+Whether that’s because there is no appropriate product on the market, a lack of tangible information online, or an overall neglect from medical experts to address the issue - protecting dark skin tone against UV rays is unnecessarily difficult, even today.

 And we thought it was about time we touched on everything you need to know about protecting your dark skin from the sun.
-So here's 5 important reasons you need to know around the importance of sunscreen for dark skin.

 1.Dark Skin Get Sunburned Too

 A dark skin often comes with a certain level of melanin, and the darker you are, the more melanin you’re also likely to have.
-Melanin acts as a natural SPF on our skin.
-However, even if you naturally produce it, dermatologists note that it only equals to an SPF 13 at most.
+Melanin acts as a natural SPF on the skin.
+However, even if you naturally produce it, dermatologists note that it only equals to an SPF 13, at most.
 This is not nearly enough to protect your skin from sun damage.
 Plus, melanin is not consistent throughout the body.

-And while a sunburn might not look the same as someone with lighter skin, the damage it does can be.
+So while a sunburn might not look the same as someone with lighter skin, the damage it does can be.
 Additionally, if your skin is on the lighter shades of dark, your risk of sunburn is equal to a light skin tone.

-2.Pigmentation and Discoloration is Real
+2.Pigmentation and Discolouration are Real

 But just because your skin is darker doesn’t mean that you won’t be impacted the same way.
 Experts have observed that long-term sun exposure for dark skin tone can lead to saggy skin, hyper-pigmentation of dark patches, and skin discolouration.

-According to a consumer report in the US, 61% of black and 23% of Hispanic people said they never wear sunscreen.
+According to a consumer report in the US, 61% of Black and 23% of Hispanic people said they never wear sunscreen.
 However, the same study noted the benefits of wearing sunscreen to prevent skin discolouration and premature ageing.

 3.Melanoma Are Often Too Advanced When Diagnosed In People With Dark Skin

-Because of situations like this, studies show that people of colour are 4 times more likely to be diagnosed with advanced-stage melanoma.
+Because of situations like this, studies show that people of colour are four times more likely to be diagnosed with advanced-stage melanoma.
 They are also more likely to die of skin cancer than people with a light tone because of late diagnosis and lack of appropriate treatment.

 4.Healthcare Practitioners Are Not Always Trained To Educate You On Skin Protection